cms-DQM/dqmgui/README.md

 _Note: This is not the production DQMGUI._

-This package contains experimental code for a DQMGUI similar to https://cmsweb.cern.ch/dqm/offline/ , but as part of CMSSW.
+This package contains experimental code for a DQMGUI similar to https://cmsweb.cern.ch/dqm/offline/

 There are multiple relevant parts:
-- The _render service_ in `bin/render.cc`, extracted from the classic DQMGUI: https://github.com/rovere/dqmgui
+- The _render service_ in `src/render.cc`, extracted from the classic DQMGUI: https://github.com/rovere/dqmgui
 - The _render plugins_ in `plugins/`, traditionally hosted on https://github.com/dmwm/deployment/tree/master/dqmgui/style
 - A storage backend.
 - A web server.